Inpatient Rehab

 Medical Care and Monitoring in Inpatient Rehab

 Medical care and monitoring are essential components of inpatient rehab programs.
 Comprehensive assessments guide personalized care plans, and professionals provide interventions to ensure safety and manage co-occurring health issues.
 Monitoring vital signs, responding to emergencies, and addressing medical needs promptly can reduce risks and complications during treatment.
-Understanding the role of medical oversight highlights how structured programs help individuals focus on recovery while maintaining physical safety and wellbeing.
+Understanding the role of medical oversight highlights how structured programs help individuals focus on recovery while maintaining physical safety and well-being.

 Psychotherapeutic Interventions in Inpatient Rehab